fedora-infra/sqlalchemy-helpers/docs/user.rst

     db = DatabaseManager("sqlite:///", "path/to/alembic")

-The first argument is the database URI, the second argument is the path to the alembic directory is where Alembic's ``env.py``.resides.
+The first argument is the database URI, the second argument is the path to the alembic directory is where Alembic's ``env.py`` resides.
+The third argument is a dictionary of additional keyword arguments that will be passed to the ``create_engine`` factory along with the URI.

 You can call the Database Manager's functions to get information about your database or to migrate its schema.

 Making queries
 --------------